MetPX/sarracenia/docs/source/Explanation/CommandLineGuide.rst

 **poll** connects to a *broker*.
 Every *sleep* seconds, it connects to a *pollUrl* (sftp, ftp, ftps).
 For each of the *directory* defined, it lists the contents.
 Polling is only intended to be used for recently modified files.
-The *nodupe_fileAgeMax* option eliminates files that are too old from consideration.
+The *fileAgeMax* option eliminates files that are too old from consideration.
 When a file is found that matches a pattern given by *accept*, **poll** builds a notification message for that product.